HenrikHolmen/Classifier_Guided_Diffusion_for_Point_Clouds/Logbook.md

 I have modified the main loop in the code to saves a checkpoint every 10 iterations instead of after every single run, which helps conserve space on the cluster.
 Additionally, the auto-encoder baseline, "test_ae.py," has been configured to run for 24 hours on the high-performance computer (HPC), utilizing 1 host, 4 cores, and 6GB RAM.

 I still have several open tasks:
 - Creating a comprehensive Gantt chart after the group was split.
+(DONE)
 - Thoroughly reviewing the feedback from the other group.
+(DONE)
 - Updating the project canvas.
 - Need to write about UN global goals in project

-NOTES From lecture:

-Deadline next onsdag 01.05 upload updated project plan.
-Write Morten about pitch part

-- Show old vs. new
-- Redegører for hvad der er ændret

-Vend lige hvordan jeg laver revison på projektplanen:
-Gantt chart
-Canvas

-Aflevering 24.06 project 23.59
-Videopitch 25.06 23.59

-Exam between 26.06 and 28.06
-Sent Morten Mørup and email about exam time/date (26.06-28.06) between 13.00 - 17.00.
-We need to coordinate with our supervisor (Johan Ye)
+### 28.04.2024

+Went through the feedback from the other group and change the project to fit the feedback.

+### 29.04.2024
+I have made the a much more detailed Gantt and updated the project canvas.
+I was lucky to get in contact with a chinese master student in Diffusion models, who I asked about my research question in reducing diffusion steps.
+He had some friends in Peking University were Huo and Lu are from, so they tried to find if they were still there.
+But they had already graduated, but from my conversion with him, I got a much better understanding that normally the only way to reduce the steps is to build a new model.
+And he was not so sure how much a difference it would make, if I try to trick the variance schedule in the model.

+### 01.05.2024
+Uploaded documents to Learn for last deadline before the 3-week period.